Student Grant Program - Guidelines

 July 15: Grant funds are available for use.
 All purchases need to be coordinated by Lauren Leone, the District Purchasing Agent.

-June 1, 2024: Complete execution of your grant.
+July 15, 2024 – June 1, 2025: Complete execution of your grant.
+Submit a mid-year grant report in December (via Google Form, which will be emailed to you) and a final grant report in June (again, via a Google Form, which will be emailed to you).
 Capture photos and videos along the way and submit to your MSF Liaison.